 - Durability.
 While ceramic materials are highly durable, they are more likely to develop cracks or fissures compared to titanium.

-Both titanium and ceramic dental implants are proven to be safe and effective, so choosing between them may be a matter of personal preference.
+Both titanium and ceramic implants are proven to be safe and effective, so choosing between them may be a matter of personal preference.
 Your dentist can provide a recommendation based on your individual needs.

 Restore Your Smile with LifeSmiles